 A Shar-Pei needs a confident master.
 If you’re unsure or too soft, they will quickly notice and take over the position of leader.
 Family members that don’t have this dog’s respect (yet) will soon notice their stubbornness.
 The Shar-Pei is rather aloof towards strangers and other animals.
 Early socialization helps to ensure that the puppy isn't developing aggressive behavior.

 Pros and Cons

 - Doesn't bark much

 - They test your limits of patience ;)

 - Strong protective instincts

 Their skin folds make the Shar-Pei unique - no matter what coat color they have.
 These are very diverse, e. g. red, black, cream, blue, brown, chocolate, lilac and so on.
-But why do Shar-Pei have such a wrinkled, folded skin?
+But why do Shar-Peis have such a wrinkled, folded skin?
 The dogs used as guard dogs or for dog fighting.
-While Shar-Pei are not as strong as other breeds, they do have key advantage: Their wrinkles protect them from too deep bites.
+While Shar-Peis are not as strong as other breeds, they do have a key advantage: Their wrinkles protect them from too deep bites.

-Shar-Pei do shed a lot, but they are very clean and their coat is easy to care for.
+Shar-Peis do shed a lot, but they are very clean and their coats are easy to care for.
 That's why they rarely need to be bathed.
 If you do, you should dry its wrinkles and skin folds thoroughly, because otherwise fungi or bacteria may settle in.
-Shar-Pei don't like hot weather.
+Shar-Peis don't like hot weather.